schnaader/precomp-cpp/contrib/preflate/README.md

 - 0.3.4 - bug fix for 0.3.1: preflate would occasionally fail because the
           zlib parameter estimator would wrongly restrict its search range for large deflate streams split into meta blocks
+- 0.3.5 - bug fix: some undefined behaviour could lead to crashes.
+          Thanks to Andrew Epstein for reporting the bug and pointing to clang's sanitizers to spot out-of-bounds accesses and undefined behaviour.
+          Also, 0.3.3 introduced a crash bug in the context of large invalid deflate streams.
+          Thanks to Christian Schneider for reporting.

 License
 -------